jasonrbriggs/stomp.py/README.rst

 Donate
 ======

-If you find this project vaguely useful, why not `buy me a coffee`_.
+If you find this project useful, why not `buy me a coffee`_.

 .. _`buy me a coffee`: https://www.paypal.me/jasonrbriggs